 Once you verify eligibility, have the employee fill out IRS Form W-4, so you know how much income tax to withhold.
 Income taxes are based on the employee’s Form W-4 and the withholding tables described in Publication 15, Employer’s Guide.
 If you use a payroll application through your bank or another provider, the system can determine this for you.

 - Most employers must withhold, deposit, report, and pay employment taxes per the Federal Insurance Contributions Act.

-- FICA taxes include Income tax, Social Security tax, Medicare tax, and FUTA tax.
+- FICA taxes include Social Security tax and Medicare tax.